If you want to run for Mayor, then this article is for you.

 You will need to comply with the Resign to Run statute if it is applicable in the city you are planning to run in.

-Check with your County Board of Elections office or the office of the city clerk to clarify these requirements for your city before running.
+Check with your County Board of Elections office or the office of the city clerk to clarify these requirements on how to run for mayor of a city.

 Most cities require mayoral candidates to get a number of signatures on a petition to be eligible to run.
 So start gathering signatures to get your name on the ballot.
 The exact number of signatures needed varies depending on the size of your city or town, and the number of residents it has.